Luigi Galanti: Early life and education

 Luigi Maria Galanti was born on 1 January 1765 in Santa Croce di Morcone (today Santa Croce del Sannio, Benevento).
 He was the younger brother of Giuseppe Maria Galanti (1743–1806), famed Italian economist.
-He was apart of the noble Galanti family, son of Count Giambattista Galanti (1703-1767) and Countess Agata Musacchi Topia Scanderbeg di Campomarino.
+He was a part of the noble Galanti family, son of Count Giambattista Galanti (1703–1767) and Countess Agata Musacchi Topia Scanderbeg di Campomarino.

 At the age of twelve (by his own choice), Galanti entered the Benedictine order of Montevergine, where he studied theology, philosophy, mathematics, and physics.
 During his studies he self taught himself in the fields of science and liberal arts whilst attaining the languages of English and French in addition to his native Italian.
 Throughout his youth he alternated periods at the monastery of Montevergine with stays in Rome, at the Roman Curia between 1777 and 1805, during which time he came into contact with intellectual circles linked to late eighteenth-century reformist thought.

 Luigi made his professione triennale (English: 'three-year religious profession') at Casamarciano in 1781.
 From 1781 to 1786, he studied philosophy and theology at the Roman Curia, and from 1787 to 1788 at the Curia of Aversa.

 Career

 Scholar & priest (1789-1805)

 In 1789, he became a school lecturer, master of the professed, and librarian at Montevergine.
 From 1790 to 1791, he was a lecturer in scholastic and moral studies at Capua.
 During his studies at Capua, Luigi would begin making trips with his brother, Giuseppe Maria Galanti.

 In 1792, he was appointed lecturer in scholastic and moral studies at Montevergine, then master of the professed.
 From 1793 to 1795, he was lecturer and secretary at Casamarciano, and the following year in Aversa.

-From 1797 to 1803 (except for 1798-99, when he stayed in Pozzuoli, following a health request to the Abbot of Montevergine and King Ferdinand IV), he alternated as a teacher and priest between Montevergine and Casamarciano.
+From 1797 to 1803 (except for 1798–99, when he stayed in Pozzuoli, following a health request to the Abbot of Montevergine and King Ferdinand IV), he alternated as a teacher and priest between Montevergine and Casamarciano.